JN10C/Tempo-Timelog-Importer/README.md

   The date must be provided in a format that is starting with: YYYY-MM-DD ...

- Uncomment (remove the /* */ characters) the "Prompt for debug in the spreadsheet" section and comment out (add // in front) the callTempo function to verify that proper data is being mapped
+ Uncomment (remove the /* */ characters) the "Prompt for debug in the spreadsheet" section and comment out (add // in front) the callTempo function to verify that proper data is being mapped.
+The debug function will create prompt for each row of data so use small datasets for testing

     //callTempo(key, time, date, description, author)